- Cats in Context

 3. Cat Control Law

-'Control law' as it applies to cats is a stripped down version of that which is applicable to dogs [of course, none of the complex Dog Owners' Liability Act provisions apply], and I summarize the cat situation below with appropriate references to other Isthatlegal.ca chapters.
+'Control law' as it applies to cats is a stripped-down version of that which is applicable to dogs (and of course, none of the complex Dog Owners' Liability Act provisions apply), and I summarize the cat situation below with appropriate references to other Isthatlegal.ca chapters.

 The cat situation may be understood by examining two main legal sources: applicable municipal by-laws and the Animals for Research Act ["ARA"].